dmportella/node-red-project/README.md

 ### Dockerfile

-The dockerfile is setup so that it uses the `slim-v8` version of node-red it also exposes the default port for node-red `1880` additionally includes the `flow.json` and `settings.js` files.
+The dockerfile is setup so that it uses the `latest` version of node-red it also exposes the default port for node-red `1880` additionally includes the `flow.json` and `settings.js` files.

 #### Adding node modules